ibm-cloud-docs/containers/cs_subnets.md

 Before you begin:
 - Configure the routing of network traffic into and out of the external subnet.
 - Confirm that you have VPN connectivity between the on-premises data center network gateway and either the private network Virtual Router Appliance or the strongSwan VPN service that runs in your cluster.
+Alternatively, ensure that you have a DirectLink connection set up between your cluster and the on-premises data center network.
 For more information, see [Setting up VPN connectivity](/docs/containers?topic=containers-vpn).
 -  Ensure you have the [**Operator** or **Administrator** {{site.data.keyword.cloud_notm}} IAM platform role](/docs/containers?topic=containers-users#platform) for the cluster.
 - [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)